 Take the entire HESI test in a single session.
 The HESI Test is used to assess student competencies and readiness for entry into the nursing program.
 The exam has been shown to help predict the likelihood of student success in nursing programs.
-Specifically, the exam tests students across several academic domains, as well as results in a personality profile used to help identify each applicant's learning style.
+Specifically, the exam tests students across several academic domains, and also gives results of a personality profile used to help identify each applicant's learning style.

-- Reading Comprehension Presents reading scenarios in order to measure reading comprehension; tests for skills such as identifying the main idea, finding meaning of words in context, demonstrating passage comprehension, making logical inferences, etc. - Vocabulary and General Knowledge Contains vocabulary that is commonly used in the English language, as well as that which is specific to the healthcare field. - Grammar Contains basic grammar assessment, centering on parts of speech, common grammatical errors, etc. - Basic Math Skills Centers on math skills needed for the healthcare field, including basic addition, subtraction, multiplication, fractions, decimals, ratio and proportion, household measures, and general math facts, etc. - Anatomy & Physiology Includes general medical terminology and anatomical structures and systems. - Learning Style Assesses the preferred learning style of the prospective applicant and offers test taking and study tips suited to that learning style.
+- Reading Comprehension Presents reading scenarios in order to measure reading comprehension; tests for skills such as identifying the main idea, finding meaning of words in context, demonstrating passage comprehension, and making logical inferences. - Vocabulary and General Knowledge Contains vocabulary that is commonly used in the English language, as well as that of which is specific to the healthcare field. - Grammar Contains basic grammar assessment; centering on parts of speech and common grammatical errors. - Basic Math Skills Centers on math skills needed for the healthcare field, including: basic addition; subtraction; multiplication; fractions; decimals; ratio and proportion; household measures; and general math facts. - Anatomy & Physiology Includes general medical terminology and anatomical structures and systems.

+• Learning Style - Assesses the preferred learning style of the prospective applicant and offers test - taking and study tips suited to that learning style.